Left-on-Read/leftonread/app/README.md

 ### Error: Cannot find module

 If you are getting a "Cannot find module" error, you likely forgot to install the packages.
-Be sure to run `yarn` in the both the `app/` directory and `app/src` directory.
+Be sure to run `yarn` in the `app/` directory.